 In other words, Tesla is the unparalleled giant in the EV industry, with increasing market share thanks to the introduction and production/delivery ramp of new vehicles, like the Model 3.

-This dynamic should persist, with the Model Y next, and then future vehicles thereafter.
-As such, Tesla projects to maintain its leadership position in the global EV market over the next decade — a period during which the EV market will grow by at least 10-fold.
+This dynamic should persist as the company continues rolling out new models and products.
+Tesla projects to maintain its leadership position in the global EV market over the next decade — a period during which the EV market will grow by at least 10-fold.

 The result?
 Huge revenue and profit growth over at Tesla.
 All that growth will inevitably drive TSLA stock higher in the long run.